 So there you have it, the steps I took to propel my cake skills forward within one year.
 If caking is your hobby and you’re happy to work at it at leisure, then that’s awesome too and you should totally rock it at the pace that you’re comfortable with.
 But if you’re driven and wanna go places with your craft, then I hope the ideas above help take you there.
 As a certain Mickey Mouse maker once said “If you can dream it, you can Do it”..

 Feel free to comment below or DM me on Instagram if you have any questions on how to grow your cake skills or cake business.
-I love walking this journey with you, and hope my past lessons & struggles serve as a platform for your own growth.
+I love walking this journey with you, and hope my past lessons & experiences serve as a platform for your own growth.